 Further ahead: November 2018 - January 2019

 For the next three months (November 2018 - January 2019) westerly air flow anomalies are expected, though periodic easterly air flows are possible.
 Temperatures are forecast to be above average or near average for all regions of New Zealand.
-Below normal or near normal rainfall is forecast for most regions.
-Soil moisture levels and river flows are forecast to be near normal or below normal for the North Island.
-Above average or near average sea surface temperatures (SSTs) are expected in New Zealand coastal waters during the next three above average (45% chance) or near average (40%) for Northland, Auckland, Waikato, Bay of Plenty, Central North Island, Taranaki, Whanganui, Manawatu, Wellington, Gisborne, Hawke's Bay and Wairarapa.
+Below normal or near normal rainfall is forecast for most regions of New Zealand, except for the west of the South Island where near normal rainfall is most likely.
+Soil moisture levels and river flows are forecast to be near normal or below normal for the north of the South Island.
+For the west of the South Island, near normal soil moisture levels and river flows are forecast.
+For the east of the South Island, below normal soil moisture levels are river flows are forecast.
+Above average or near average sea surface temperatures (SSTs) are expected in New Zealand coastal waters during the next three months.

 Regional breakdown (Figure 2):